Retirement Healthcare Cost Calculator

 Medicare Coverage Framework

 Medicare Part A covers hospital stays (mostly free).
-Part B covers doctor visits and outpatient care ($185/month premium, 20% coinsurance).
-Part D covers prescription drugs ($35/month average).
+Part B covers doctor visits and outpatient care ($202.90/month standard premium in 2026, 20% coinsurance).
+Part D covers prescription drugs, with premiums varying by plan.
 Medigap supplemental insurance fills the gaps in Part B coverage.
 Medicare Advantage (Part C) bundles everything with different cost structures.

 Pre-Medicare Gap